Hire Space

 How can we be more aware of including people with hidden disabilities at events?

-Hidden disabilities (a term which covers a wide range of conditions, from hearing and sight loss, to neurological conditions like autism, dementia, and epilepsy) have largely been overlooked in the events industry as they're not immediately apparent.
+Hidden disabilities (a term which covers a wide range of conditions, from hearing and sight loss to neurological conditions like autism, dementia, and epilepsy) have largely been overlooked in the events industry as they're not immediately apparent.
 This leads to an 'out of sight, out of mind' situation.

 The speakers advised that it’s not about attracting new people: people with hidden disabilities are already attending your event or they're making the decision not to come because they're fearful of becoming overwhelmed or becoming disabled within that environment.
-Here are some steps to take to making events a more welcoming environment.
+Here are some steps to take to make events a more welcoming environment.

 Enable your team to provide assistance